 - A. Design for the protection of trees. - (1) Every reasonable effort should be made to minimize tree removal.
-Site development shall consider tree preservation by balancing the requirements of site and utility design with preserving existing trees in an integrated manner across the site. - (2) The preservation of existing trees and vegetation for use as perimeter land use buffers shall be considered early in the site design process and implemented to provide required buffers while preserving habitat and lowering the cost of development. - (3) In all cases, a post-development ratio of shade trees to the area of the site must be provided as required in Section 6.7.4. - (4) An evaluation by a Certified Arborist or Landscape Architect shall be made to determine if existing Regulated Trees, or groups of existing Regulated Trees, are suitable candidates for preservation before final site plans are developed.
+TreeSite development shall consider tree preservation shall be an integral part of by balancing the requirements of site planning or subdivisionand utility design process.
+Tree preservation shall be conceived with preserving existing trees in a total pattern throughoutan integrated manner across the site, integrating the various elements of site design, preserving and enhancing the particular identity of the site. - (2) The preservation of existing trees and vegetation for use as perimeter land use buffers shall be considered duringearly in the site design process and implemented to preserve provide required buffers while preserving habitat while and lowering the cost of development. - (3) In all cases, a post-development ratio of shade trees to the area of the site must be provided as required in Section 6.7.4. - (4) All trees with An evaluation by a DBH of 10 inches Certified Arborist or larger shall be considered protected trees unless listed by the UF/IFAS Assessment of Non-native Plants, "Prohibited" or "Invasive Not Recommended" tables, as updated. - (5) A proper evaluationLandscape Architect shall be made to determine if existing protected treesRegulated Trees, or groups of treesexisting Regulated Trees, are goodsuitable candidates for preservation before final site plans are developed.
 If the site proposes preserving existing trees, or if the site contains Specimen Trees, this evaluation shall be submitted with the development application.
-The evaluation shall be used to guide decisions about tree preservation, tree protection, and tree removal and shall include: - (a) Identification of species of tree(s) proposed for preservation; - (b) Evaluation of the condition of the tree(s) to be preserved based on the species, age, observations of external or external signs of disease or impacts, and possible longevity based on species type, site conditions, or location. - (c) Assessment of the size (DBH and canopy) of the tree(s) to be preserved; - (d) Identification of Specimen Trees.
-Any Specimen Tree proposed for removal for any reason requires field verification and approval by the County Landscape Architect. - (e) Illustration of TPZ and CRZ areas for trees to be preserved. - B. Tree protection measures shall be denoted on tree removal permit or site development review plans by illustrating and dimensioning the following:
+The evaluation shall be used to guide decisions about tree preservation, tree protection, and tree removal and shall include: - (a) Determination Identification of species of tree(s); proposed for preservation; - (b) Assessment of the health of the tree(s);